The St. Ann's Academy Team

 Jill was born in Dansville NY and is the oldest of her two sisters.
 She graduated from St. John Fisher College with a B.A in Childhood Education and Special Education grades 1-6.
 During the summer she spent her time directing the summer recreation program in Avon NY.
 She student taught in a special education classroom at School #14 in the Rochester City School district and a first grade classroom in Rush Henrietta NY.
 She taught first grade in an inclusive classroom in Greece NY.
-Jill currently resides in Canisteo NY with her husband and 3 year old son.
+Jill currently resides in Canisteo with her husband and 4 year old son who is a student at SAA.
 She is passionate about Catholic education and is excited to be a part of the St. Ann’s family.

 Mark Morrissey is perhaps best known for his work at the Hornell YMCA, where he had extensive experience with parents, staff and children.
 Mark also comes from a teaching background having taught early in his career in Penn Yan, NY.
 Through the years, Mark has served in many Board capacities, including the Hornell School Board.
 Mark has also coached in youth soccer, basketball and baseball and been active in the community as a member of the Kiwanis Club and many community committees.
 He currently serves as a member of the Finance Committee for St. Brendan and Jude Parish in Alfred.
 Mark is a graduate of SUNY Geneseo with his Bachelor’s Degree in English, with provisional secondary school certification.

 Mark and his wife Kathy have three children; Christopher, Rebecca and Amy.
 Mark and Kathy have spent most of their lives living in Hornell, enjoying the quality of life the rural area has to offer for families.
 Mark looks forward to working with students, parents and the teaching staff.

 Complete list coming soon!